nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/04-kafka-connect/03-cp-kafka-connect/Readme.md

   ```

 - Once all the above is up and running we’re ready to create our new **JDBC Source connector** to produce database records onto **Kafka**.

+### Limitations Of JDBC Connector

+1. The geometry column type isn’t supported for the **JDBC Source connector**.
+2. The **connector** does not support the array data type.
+3. If the **connector** makes numerous parallel insert operations in a large source table, insert transactions can commit out of order; this is typical and means that a greater auto_increment ID (for example, 101) is committed earlier and a smaller ID (for example, 100) is committed later.
+The time difference may only be a few milliseconds, but the commits are out of order nevertheless.

 ## Example 2: [Debezium PostgreSQL CDC Source Connector](https://www.confluent.io/hub/debezium/debezium-connector-postgresql)